Gibsonton, Florida: International Independent Showmen's Association and Museum

 Gibsonton is the location of the International Independent Showmen's Association (Gibtown Showmen's Club), a non-profit private organization made up of people in the outdoor amusement industry.
 The original club building opened in 1966 and expanded to be the largest showmen's association in the United States.
 There are over 4,500 members from all over the United States and several foreign countries.

 Gibsonton is also the home of the largest trade show in the carnival industry.
 Exhibits include rides, food supplies and equipment, concession trailers, electrical supplies, insurance companies, novelty items, plush toys, and jewelry.

 Gibtown's International Independent Showmen's Museum houses on two floors a wide assortment of antique equipment, historic printed materials and detailed exhibits that tell the carnival story – most of it donated by practicing carnies.
 Carnival items from across the country reflecting nearly a century of carnival experiences have been donated.

 The museum features photos of carnival setups throughout the years, with a particular focus on carnival transportation and the role that Gibsonton played in carnival history.
 The museum has one of the first Ferris wheels in the U.S., which is assembled right in the middle of the exhibits.
-Visitors can enjoy artifacts such as a slinky black-beaded costume worn by famous burlesque dancer Gypsy Rose Lee as well as an outfit worn by the Viking Giant Jóhann K. Pétursson.
+Visitors can enjoy artifacts such as a slinky black-beaded costume worn by famous burlesque dancer Gypsy Rose Lee as well as an outfit worn by the Viking Giant Jóhann K. Pétursson, who was himself a member of the IISA.
 Visitors are also able to walk through carnie trailers, which open to transform from a dull-looking compartment into brightly lit and ornate facades.